 James also develops and delivers workshops for fiction writers and is a regular speaker at writers’ events.
 His paper, Muriel Spark and Flann O’Brien: Parallel Explorations of the Boundaries between Fiction and Real-life was presented at the IFOBS conference in Prague.

 His most recent commercial work includes designing and producing the written content for Be.Broxbourne, the Borough of Broxbourne Council, Welwyn and Hatfield Borough Council and UK Visa and Citizenship Application Services (UKVCAS).

-He is a presenter on Frome FM’s On-Air Book Group, a contributor to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star Chase, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.
+He is a committee member of Needlewriters, the Sussex-based writing cooperative, a member of the Society of Authors and the International Flann O’Brien Society, and is one of the three founder members of the Cherwell and Avon Book Group.
+In the past, he presented book reviews for Frome FM’s On-Air Book Group, contributed to Carers UK‘s creative writing campaigns and was an ambassador and volunteer for Shooting Star, a children’s hospice charity caring for babies, children and young people with life-limiting conditions.

 James has an MSt in Creative Writing awarded with distinction from the University of Oxford and spent his placement as a submissions reader for Felicity Bryan Associates literary agency.

 He lives near Brighton and has four children and a grandchild.
 The age gap between his two youngest children is thirty years which is why he describes himself as a second-bloom parent (with, perhaps, less foliage than before ).